BrnEzekiel/2025-JULY-HACKATHON-PORTFOLIO-WEBSITE-/README.md

 - Showcase my skills in frontend & backend web development.
 - Display some of my best development projects.
 - Offer visitors a direct way to contact me or download my resume.
-- Present a professional online presence with dark/light theme toggle and responsive design.

 ---

 ## ✨ Features

 ✅ Responsive layout that adapts perfectly across all screen sizes
-🌙 Light/Dark mode toggle with localStorage theme persistence
 📁 Resume download button (PDF format)
 🧠 Skills display using Tailwind badge styling
 💼 Project showcase with links and previews